lgreco/comp271s24/Assignments/Assignment_08/README.md

 Saint Louis
 ```

-You may only traverse the `TrainLine` object once for this method and you cannot use any data types others than `Station` and `String`.
+You may only traverse the `TrainLine` object once for this method and you cannot use any data types others than `Station` and `String` but not as arrays.
 If the `TrainLine` object is empty, `listStations` should return the string `"The line is empty."`.

 ## Detect intersections